< Back to Education Overview

 - Must demonstrate coursework or knowledge related to work area.

 In general, internships are no more than 400 hours in duration at a stipend of $12.75 per hour.
-Intern positions typically run mid-May through mid-August.
+Intern positions will end on August 31, 2017.

 The American Fisheries Society sponsors the Hutton Junior Fisheries Biology Program, a summer mentoring program for high school students to stimulate interest in careers in fisheries science and management among groups underrepresented in the fisheries professions, including minorities and women.
 Application to the program is open to all sophomore, junior, and senior high school students regardless of race, creed, or gender.

 |Name | Title:||Betty Bryant | Internship Program Coordinator|

 |Address:||2 Natural Resources Drive, Little Rock, AR 72205|